Newcastle Grammar School, New South Wales: Hill Campus

 Located on The Hill overlooking the city of Newcastle and the beaches, this campus caters for students from Year 5 to Year 12 in a mix of historic and modern buildings.
 The areas of Hill Campus have names associated with various figures that contributed to the founding and leadership of Newcastle Grammar School and Newcastle.
 On the east side of the school are the two areas of the courts, which are used for physical education, and Stewart building, used as the office for sports teachers and the area for Years 5 and 6.
 The west side of the school is the Merrick Courtyard which acts as a sitting area for students and location of the Hill Campus canteen, art rooms, Year 7 student lockers and office area for the Heads of House for Years 7–12.
 The Parnell building has lockers, science labs, music basement, maths classrooms, the STEM department office and the Tyrrell Library, which is also the site of the offices for the Languages and Literacy department.
 The Hill Building is a four-story building designed for classrooms such as the languages of French, Japanese and Mandarin, kitchen areas for teaching VET Hospitality, a computer lab, English classrooms and office areas for the Global Studies Department.
-The roof of Hill has vegetable garden beds, bee hives and is otherwise used for special events.
+The roof of Hill has vegetable garden beds, and is otherwise used for special events.
 The Second Floor has the Year 12 Common Room and spaces for Creative Arts.
 The Hill basement is used for TAS subjects such as Technology, iSTEM and woodwork.
 Dividing the school into east and west is the Horbury Hunt Hall, used for assemblies and functions.